 Will Rogers Memorial Museum, 1720 W. Will Rogers Blvd., is a ranch-style museum overlooking Claremore on the site where Will Rogers planned to build a home.
 In the foyer is a well-known bronze sculpture of Rogers by Jo Davidson.
-Among personal items exhibited are an international saddle collection, miniature saddles, riding whips and ropes.
+Among personal items exhibited are an international saddle collection, miniature saddles, riding whips and ropes, and an extensive collection of movie posters.

 Dioramas highlight Rogers' life and stints as a rodeo performer, vaudeville sensation, columnist, author and star of some 70 films.
 Documentaries and several of Will Rogers' movies are shown continuously; a hands-on children's area specializes in Native American life.
 A library and archives are included; the Rogers' family tomb is in a sunken garden; the Heritage Gallery showcases Rogers' Cherokee roots.